Content Source

 NOTE.

 Large documents impact search performance.
-A document is what's returned in search results.
-It can be an HTML page, a Jira issue, a knowledge article, a Khoros community post, a Google Drive file, or any object in your content source.
-So to maintain performance, an upper size limit of 12 MB has been introduced.
-If textual content in all the content fields of a document exceeds 16MB, then it's not crawled.
+These documents can be an HTML page, a knowledge article, a Khoros community post, a Google Drive file, or any type of file in your content source.
+So to maintain performance, an upper size limit of 12 MB on fields has been introduced.

 Scenario 1: You've to crawl Zendesk articles and you've indexed three fields: Title, Description, and Publication Status.
 If the text in all those fields amounts to 12 MB or more, then the issue is not crawled.